santi1s/Big-Data/POD-%2D-Data-Movement/Stream-Analytics/TSGs/No-Input-Troubleshooting.md

 From the docs:

 "Once a route is created, data stops flowing to the built-in-endpoint, unless a route is created to that endpoint.
 If there are no routes to the built-in-endpoint and a fallback route is enabled, only messages that don't match any query conditions on routes will be sent to the built-in-endpoint.
 Also, if all existing routes are deleted, fallback route must be enabled to receive all data at the built-in-endpoint." https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-d2c#fallback-route

+- Please check if the telemetry is actually arriving at the IoT Hub

+- Check if the telemetry provided us in the correct JSON format

+- Navigate to the ASA Input IoTHub Configuration and test the connection.
+If no connection, then check the following:

+     - Check if the IoTHub routing is passing all data to the default endpoint (eg. no disabled fallback endpoint)

+     - Give the IoTHub an extra consumer group to prevent other resources from 'hijacking' messages (under IoTHub | Settings | Built-in endpoints)

+     - Check the Stream Analytics input (is it connected to the right IoT Hub with the right consumer group) and after submitting, check the automatic connectivity test.

+- If this does not work, please first output to an Event hub and connect that Event hub as an input for your Stream Analytics Job.
+You get more insights from that event hub.